Free guide to morning sickness and hyperemesis gravidarum care

 Indeed, the implications are huge particularly because in addition to NVP, oxidative stress is also associated with placental insufficiency, miscarriage, premature rupture of the membranes, gestational hypertension, IUGR, preterm birth, gestational diabetes, bacterial vaginosis, preeclampsia, congenital defects and stillbirth2.

-And the good new here is huge, because lifestyle plays such a huge role in redox balance!
-Where medications have fallen short when it comes to balancing circadian rhythms (light is stronger than any known drug) and redox (via the endogenous antioxidant systems that far outweigh the antioxidants that can come from diet), lifestyle truly shines a light of hope for NVP and even HG.
+Where medications have fallen short when it comes to balancing circadian rhythms (light is stronger than any known drug) and redox (the endogenous antioxidant systems that far outweigh the antioxidants that can come from diet), lifestyle truly shines a light of hope for morning sickness, NVP and even HG.

 Redox matters, so I will break this all down and make it very simple and practical.